-A visible indicator of the audio level is the peak position on the line of the levels meter.
-On a typical digital meter, a high level would be at or close to 0dB, where 0dB is the loudest level.
+A visible indicator of the audio level is the peak position of the digital level meter.
+On a typical meter, a high level would be at or close to 0dB, where 0dB is the loudest level.
 This is often shown as the red part of the meter.
 In contrast, a low audio level would be further down, at perhaps -20dB or lower.

 The difference between the peaks and the valleys is known as the dynamic range of the audio.
 In other words, the range from the lowest to the highest levels.

-When talking about the ideal audio levels for video, we need to consider three types of audio level in our video production workflow.
-These levels are different and it is important to get them right.
+When talking about the ideal audio levels for video, we need to consider three types of audio levels in our video production workflow.
+These levels are different, and it is important to get them right.

 The three audio levels for video

 - RECORDING LEVELS of your voice or dialogue on your camera or digital audio recorder.